 - Be well versed in first aid and how to help others in case of an accident or emergency.

-Once you get this checklist straight, you are off to a perfect start to go traversing through the Caves in Huntsville, Alabama.
+Once you get this checklist straight, you are off to a perfect start traversing through the Caves in Huntsville, Alabama.

 If you are lost about the spots and locations and don’t know where to look, here is a list of a few of the caves in Huntsville, Alabama that you can go exploring.

-The three caves in Monte Sano come under the land trust of north Alabama, a nature preserve association that takes charge in preserving the natural beauty of Northern Alabama.
+Monte Sano comes under the land trust of North Alabama, a nature preserve association that takes charge of preserving the natural beauty of Northern Alabama.

-To surveying these caves in Huntsville Alabama, you may have to go through hiking trails that form loops through the beautiful forest.
-The forest can also be used for bird watching and biking and the hike is easy and can be done by kids.
+To survey these caves in Huntsville Alabama, you may have to go through hiking trails that form loops through the beautiful forest.
+The forest can also be used for bird watching and biking, and the hike is easy and can be done by kids.